-- the Company's current and past performance compared to its business plans and other qualitative and quantitative factors; - the Company's performance compared to the comparison group; - the NEO's individual performance, as discussed below; - the NEO's past compensation; - the period during which a NEO has been in a key position with the Company; - with respect to equity awards, dilution and the market value of the Common Stock; - compensation information with respect to the comparison group; and - the Company's future prospects.
+- the Company's current and past performance compared to its business plans and other qualitative and quantitative factors; - the Company's performance compared to the comparison group; - the NEO's individual performance, as discussed below; - the NEO's past compensation; - the period during which a NEO has been in a key position with the Company; - with respect to equity awards, dilution and the market value of the Common Stock; - · compensation information with respect to the comparison group; and - the Company's future prospects.

-For awards made in 2011 with respect to 2010 performance, the Committee's ability to make any incentive compensation awards was limited by the TARP Compensation Standards.
+For awards made in 2011 with respect to 2010 performance, or in 2012 with respect to 2011 performance, the Committee's ability to make any incentive compensation awards was limited by the TARP Compensation Standards.
 As a result, the factors described above were considered by the Committee in determining the total compensation opportunity for each of the NEOs.

 Annual Cash Incentives.
-The NEOs participate in the M&T Bank Corporation Annual Executive Incentive Plan, which plan provides for discretionary grants of cash awards to the NEOs as determined by the Committee.
+Historically, the NEOs participated in the M&T Bank Corporation Annual Executive Incentive Plan, which plan provides for discretionary grants of cash awards to the NEOs as determined by the Committee.
 As discussed above, the TARP Compensation Standards prohibit the payment of these types of cash awards, except pursuant to certain commission-based plans and preexisting employment contracts, to the NEOs and next 20 most highly compensated employees.
-Since all of the NEOs participate in the Annual Executive Incentive Plan and none of them have preexisting employment contracts, the Committee could not, and did not, make any discretionary grants of cash awards to the NEOs in 2011 with respect to 2010 performance.
+Since none of the NEOs receive commissions or have preexisting employment contracts, the Committee could not, and did not, make any discretionary grants of cash awards to the NEOs in 2010, 2011 or 2012 with respect to 2009, 2010 or 2011 performance.

 Equity-Based Incentives.
-Also consistent with its philosophy of linking compensation to M&T's performance for the benefit of the Company's shareholders, M&T provides long-term incentive opportunities to its executive officers through discretionary grants of stock-based compensation under the 2009 Equity Incentive Compensation Plan.
+Also consistent with its philosophy of linking compensation to M&T's performance for the benefit of the Company's shareholders, M&T provides long-term incentive opportunities to its executive officers through discretionary grants of stock-based compensation under the M&T Bank Corporation 2009 Equity Incentive Compensation Plan.
 The Committee determines the dollar value of equity awards to be made to the NEOs at its meeting in January of each year.
-The equity awards are then granted on the last business day of January following the meeting of the Committee.
+Following that meeting, the equity awards are then granted on the last business day of January.
 In making grants of equity awards, the Committee assesses the following factors over a three-year period or longer:

-- The performance of M&T relative to prior years; and - The performance of M&T for the immediately preceding year relative to its business plan and the comparison group.
+- · The performance of M&T relative to prior years; and - The performance of M&T for the immediately preceding year relative to its business plan and the comparison group.